 MiLB Charities sponsored the inaugural Minor League Baseball Youth Leadership Academy July 26-31, 2011, at Vero Beach Sports Village.
 The aim of the Academy is to enhance and enrich the participants' academic achievements and expose youths from underserved communities to life skills training, positive peer development, career opportunities, personal development and health and wellness.
 It not only promotes their future through individual growth, but also builds their résumé and provides exposure to experiences encouraged for college entrance.
 Participating MiLB teams worked with local community organizations such as the Police Athletic League and Big Brothers Big Sisters to select youths, ages 13-15, to attend the Academy, at no cost to participants.

 Annually, MiLB Charities partners with Baseball Chapel to coordinate a service project in the city hosting the Minor League Baseball Promotional Seminar.
 Volunteers consist of MiLB staff members, club personnel and spouses, Baseball Chapel representatives and exhibitors.
-In 2011 attendees will be teaming up with the Grand Strand Miracle League in Myrtle Beach, SC, to assist with repairs, maintenance and landscaping to ready the facility for its upcoming season.
+In 2012, participants organized, sorted and packed food donations at the Food Bank of Northern Nevada.
+In 2011 attendees teamed up with the Grand Strand Miracle League in Myrtle Beach, SC, to assist with repairs, maintenance and landscaping to ready the facility for its upcoming season.
 In 2010 and 2009, participants teamed up with Habitat for Humanity to build houses in Las Vegas, NV, and New Orleans, LA, respectively.
 MiLB Charities also makes a cash donation to the local charitable organization.

 Long Ball Program